 The appearance and growth of online markets has had a considerable impact on the habits of consumers, providing them access to a greater variety of products and information on these goods.
 While this freedom of purchase has made online commerce into a multi-billion dollar industry, it also made it more difficult for consumers to select the products that best fit their needs.
-One of the main solutions proposed e-mail: xning@iupui.edu
+One of the main solutions proposed for this information overload problem are recommender systems, which provide automated and personalized suggestions of products to consumers.
+Recommender systems have been used in a wide variety of applications, such as the